 In February 1943, at the conclusion of the Tennesee "TWERP" program, she obtained her Commercial Pilot and Ground Instructor ratings, and she began instructing pilots for the Navy in Portales New Mexico, and then, in June 1943 was reassigned to participate in the Women Airforce Service Pilots (WASP) program as an instructor for 7 months and 4 classes of WASP, as reported in The Avenger, (Volume 1 Number 5), the newspaper published by the WASP in Sweetwater, Texas.
 Later, resigning as an instructor in January 1944, she joined class 44-W7 as a student, was kicked up to class 44-W5, and graduated in June 44, and being assigned as a flight officer to various postings (Columbus, Mississippi -- Clarksdale, Maxwell Field -- Laredo, Texas --- Kelly Field, San Antonio).
 Her flight assignments included engineering flights, target towing, and some ferrying missions, flying various military aircraft including the P-40, P-63 and B-26 until the WASP were disbanded in December 1944.

-Following disbandment of the WASP in December 1944, she recommenced her art career, though also continued flight instructing, moving to Miami, Florida, living with a group of other WASP including Caro Bayley, Win Wood (whose book about the WASP "WE WERE WASPs" she illustrated), Kaddy Landry, and participating in airshows, including the "First All-Woman Air Show in the World" organized by Jesse Bristow at the Peter O. Knight Airport in Tampa Florida on March 15 & 16th, 1947.
-At this airshow, she performed her "Ophelia Butz" act in a J-3 Cub, an act she repeated some 13 times before retiring from the airshow circuit.
+Following disbandment of the WASP in December 1944, she recommenced her art career, though also continued flight instructing, moving to Miami, Florida, living with a group of other WASP including Caro Bayley, Kaddy Landry, and Win Wood (whose book about the WASP "WE WERE WASPs" she illustrated), illustrating for the MAELSTROM "picto-literary" magazine in Miami, and participating in airshows, including the "FIRST POST-WAR AIR SHOW" in Daytona Beach (Jan 4, 1947), and shortly thereafter, the "First All-Woman Air Show in the World" organized by Jesse Bristow at the Peter O. Knight Airport in Tampa Florida on March 15 & 16th, 1947.
+At these airshows, she performed her "Ophelia Butz" act in a J-3 Cub, an act she repeated some 13 times before retiring from the airshow circuit.

 She worked as the Chief Flight Instructor at the Daytona Beach airport, and shortly thereafter married Albert Z. Lewis of Daytona Beach, Florida, gave birth to one son, Albert Z. Lewis Jr., lived in North Carolina, New York, and Wisconsin (for summer camp), then separated and traveled west with her 3-year-old son in the back of her black 1951 Chevy convertible.
 Stopping on a recommendation from a friend, she became a high school teacher at the Orme School in Mayer Arizona, where she taught for 26 years, before retiring to Idyllwild California, where she designed, built and made her home in Fern Valley.
 In the summers, she taught art at Idyllwild School of Music and the Arts, and, during a 2-year leave of absence from the Orme School, obtained her Masters of Fine Arts from Scripps College in Claremont, California.